 Reasons to Use CDN on Your Website

 There are tons of tools and services out there that can speed up your website.
-So why to choose content delivery network?
+So why choose a content delivery network?
 It’s simple, CDN actually works.

 Most CDNs also provide an SSL certificate for your site and usually take care of the renewal process too.
 With CND and the Let’s Encrypt technology, you can obtain a free unshared certificate in a couple of seconds by default.
 That way you can secure your website without any effort.